 The Democratic National Alliance also contested the election but failed to win a seat.

-The FNM is expected to be among the three political parties likely to contest the poll.
+The main opposition Free National Movement (FNM) says it is prepared to campaign for the general election; the FNM is expected to be among the three political parties likely to contest the polling.

 ©2017 Community News Group